Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 Risk Management (The Boring But Necessary Bit)

 Never put all your budget into one campaign.
 Ever.
 Even if you’re “sure” it’ll work.
 A/B split testing protects you from catastrophic failures where you can burn £300 overnight and get 47 streams.
 Set daily spending limits, £10-15 maximum per campaign when starting.
 Use platform tools that automatically pause underperforming ads.
-Check your campaigns every 2-3 days, not hourly.
-You’ll only drive yourself mad and end up making bad decisions based on insufficient data.
-These algorithms need time to work their efficiencies.

 My Honest Failure Story

 Back in 2016/7, I worked with an indie rock band, and I was totally convinced their music video would go viral with proper ad spend.
 We put £800 into Facebook video views, targeted every remotely relevant interest.
 “Arctic Monkeys,” “guitar music,” “indie rock fans.”
-We got 85,000 views in two weeks.
+85,000 views in two weeks.
 Incredible reach, right?
 That generated 340 Spotify streams and three email signups.
 The cost per stream ended up being £2.35.
 No matter how you care to look at this, that campaign was a total disaster.

 So, what went wrong exactly?
 We chased the vanity metrics (video views) instead of conversions.
 The creative didn’t hook people in the first three/four seconds.
 We targeted interests, not behaviours (people who recently engaged with similar artists versus people who liked Arctic Monkeys five years ago).
 I learned more from that failure than from any successful campaigns since or combined.